Contents

 Vertical position (3F and 3G)

 In the vertical welding position, the plate and the weld lie vertically or almost vertically.
-Force of gravity pushes the molten metal downward and having a tendency to it pile up.
-In another word, either upward or downhill vertical position can be implied.
+The force of gravity pushes the molten metal downward and tends to pile up.
+In other words, either an upward or downhill vertical position can be implied.

 Overhead position

 This is the fourth welding position.
-It is performed form the underside of the joint area.
-Overhead welding position is the most complicated and difficult position.
-In this position the metal is deposited to the joint tends to sag on the plate, resulting in a bead with a higher crown.
-This can be prevented by applying small molten puddle to the joint.
-And if the weld puddle is too large, the flame should take off for some moment in order to make the molten metal to cool.
+It is performed from the underside of the joint area.
+The overhead welding position is the most difficult.
+In this position, the metal deposited at the joint tends to sag on the plate, resulting in a bead with a higher crown.
+This can be prevented by applying a small molten puddle to the joint.
+And if the weld puddle is too large, the flame should take off for a few moments to cool the molten metal.